 FAMILY TIES is our sixteen-week program that supports and strengthens families experiencing parent-child estrangement and family discord.
 While there are many reasons relationships become estranged, children need a healthy and stable relationship with both parents.
-Our program addresses the individual needs of each family member and provides the nurturing, support, and focused family interventions necessary to heal and enrich these relationships.
+Our program addresses the individual needs of each family member and provides the nurturing, supportive, and focused family interventions necessary to heal and enrich these relationships.

 Frequently Asked Questions: